-Over the last 40-50 years companion animal vaccines have helped substantially to reduce the incidence of potentially fatal diseases of dogs and cats.
+Over the last 40-50 years companion animal vaccines have helped substantially to reduce the incidence of potentially fatal infectious diseases of dogs and cats (Appel 1999).
 Before the introduction of routine vaccination in the early 1960s, canine distemper was regularly encountered by veterinarians.
 Nowadays, it is extremely unusual to see a case in most developed, temperate countries.
-Similarly, when canine parvoviral enteritis first appeared in the late 1970s it caused severe disease and death in both puppies and adult dogs.
-Nowadays, parvoviral enteritis is seen much less frequently; and then almost invariably in young dogs that have been inadequately vaccinated.
+Similarly, when canine parvoviral enteritis first appeared in the late 1970s it caused severe disease and death in both puppies and adult dogs (Pollock and Carmichael 1979).
+Nowadays, parvoviral enteritis is seen much less frequently, and then almost invariably in young dogs that have been incompletely vaccinated.
 Infectious canine hepatitis and feline panleucopenia-two more diseases against which we routinely vaccinate-have also become very uncommon in many parts of the world.
 In large part, vaccination should be given the credit for reducing the incidence of these life-threatening companion animal diseases.

 Why then, in recent years, have our companion animal vaccination protocols come in for so much scrutiny?
-Why have some leading veterinary associations and hospitals around the world decided to advocate and/or practice less frequent revaccination of adult dogs and cats (against some diseases) than vaccine manufacturers recommend?
-The answer to this question comes in two main parts, the first concerning the safety of companion animal vaccines and the second the duration of immunity induced by modern vaccines.
+Why have some leading veterinary associations and hospitals around the world decided to advocate and practice less frequent revaccination of adult dogs and cats (against some diseases) than some vaccine manufacturers still recommend?
+The answer to this question comes in two main parts, the first concerning the safety of companion animal vaccines and the second the duration of immunity induced by modern companion animal vaccines.